Nanahughmilleria: Creation of the subgenus and further discoveries

 It would not be until 2012 when another new species, N. notosibirica, was described by Shpinev.
 This species is known from two specimens, the holotype (PIN 1139/1) and paratype (PIN 1139/2).
 Its specific name, notosibirica, comes from the Greek word notos (southern) and Siberia, referring to the place where it was discovered.
 The carapace was parabolic and surrounded by a narrow marginal rim and with elongated eyes probably reniform.
 Only the fourth and fifth pair of prosomal appendages is known.
 These were of Hughmilleria-type and with rather small spines.
 The telson was small and wedge-shaped, known from fragmentary remains.
 The metasoma (the posterior "part" of the body) was notably narrower than the mesosoma (the "median part").
 The total size of the species could be of 9 cm (3.5 in), being one of the largest species of Nanahughmilleria.
 This species differs from the others in the proportions of the body and position of the eyes.

-In addition, the species N. lanceolata is tentatively classified as part of Nanahughmilleria.
+In addition, the species N. lanceolata was once tentatively classified as part of Nanahughmilleria.
 This species was originally described by Salter in 1856 as another species of his new genus Himantopterus (a preoccupied name, now Erettopterus).
 The swimming legs of this species were long and narrow, reaching the sixth segment of the body.
 The telson was lanceolate and with a keel in the middle.
 All known specimens of N. lanceolata lack eyes, making it difficult to determine their phylogenetic position.
-However, the prosomal and genital appendages were not typical of the Adelophthalmoidea, but probably of the Eurypteroidea.
+In 2008, O. Erik Tetlie and Markus Poschmann considered the prosomal and genital appendages of N. lanceolata to not be typical of the Adelophthalmoidea, but probably of the Eurypteroidea.
+In 2025, James Lamsdell reclassified N. lanceolata in a new genus, Selkiepterella, classified in the family Adelophthalmidae.'